Want to Be Rich? Start Taking These Simple Steps

 The earlier you start investing, the better, thanks to the power of compounding interest.
 To illustrate how it works, let’s assume you open a high-yield stock portfolio at the age of 16 with an initial deposit of $500.
-The average annual returns are four percent, and you plan to contribute an $100 annually for 10 years.
-By age 26, your investment will be worth $1,989.
+The average annual returns are 4 percent, and you plan to contribute $100 annually for 10 years.
+By the time you turn 26, your investment will be worth $1,989.

 Have you ever heard the old adage, “Don’t put all your eggs in one basket”?
 It definitely applies to the world of investing.

-You should also take a look at their annual report to get a more comprehensive feel for what’s going on in the company.
+You should also take a look at the company’s annual report to get a more comprehensive feel for what’s going on.
 And don’t forget to pay attention to the dividends paid out to shareholders.

 How to Get Started

-Once you’ve done some research, it’s time to find a reputable financial adviser to answer your questions and help you get moving in the right direction.
+Once you’ve done some research, it’s time to find a reputable financial advisor to answer your questions and help you get moving in the right direction.
 A few factors to consider:

-- Does the adviser charge a flat fee or does he or she receive a commission based on the percentage of the amount you invest?
+- Does the advisor charge a flat fee or does he or she receive a commission based on the percentage of the amount you invest?

 - What type of credentials does he or she have?

-- Are the online reviews of this adviser mostly positive?
+- Are the online reviews of this advisor mostly positive?